(Editor’s Note: This blog has been updated to highlight 2021 recognitions.)

 As a recruitment professional, you know the many contributions nurses make to patients and the healthcare of our nation every day.

-Those contributions are celebrated and recognized each year through special nursing recognition days set aside to honor nurses and their specialties — as they should be.
+Those contributions are celebrated and recognized each year — as they should be — through special nursing recognition days set aside to honor nurses and their specialties.

 These special nursing recognition days began after physicians chose to focus their practices in specific areas of medicine and surgery.
 Hospitals and other facilities began to group patients together in departments and on units for specialized care.
 Nurses took advanced training in these specialties to staff those units.

 Soon, those nurses formed professional organizations focused on their areas of expertise.
 They began to network with one another and share best practices.
 They advanced their careers by finding their voices, taking seats at the leadership table and becoming change agents and advocates.
 And they helped grow the group.